elunna/recipes/sauces/whole30 ketchup.md

 Don’t expect the familiar “Heinz 57” from this recipe—grocery store ketchup is thick and sweet thanks to sugar—nearly
-4 grams per tablespoon.
+4 g per tbsp.
 In fact, Heinz 57 uses both high-fructose corn syrup and corn syrup to sweeten their paste.
 We could use date paste to make our ketchup